How Depression Affects You: 15 Examples Of Depressed Affect

 - Agitation and anxiety.
 Feeling restless makes it difficult for the body to relax.
 A person may pace back and forth or toss and turn in bed when they can't sleep.
 Some may feel on edge and experience muscle tension and other forms of hyperactivity.
 Sometimes anxiety is a result of an anxiety disorder.

-- Decreased libido.
-If sexual pleasure was something enjoyed previously, depression may affect how a person is intimate with their partner.
+- Decreased libido. depression may affect how a person is intimate with their partner.
 It may be difficult to engage in cuddling, kissing, or any form of intimacy because of low libido.
 Some experience less pleasure, no orgasms, or difficulty getting aroused.

 Emotional Examples Of Depressed Affect